Protection arrangements – frequently asked questions

 Q11.
 Can I opt out of Protection?

 A. Members of the 1995 Section entitled to Full Protection cannot opt out of it.
-Members of the 2008 Section eligible for Protection will be given a one-off option, to be known as ‘Option to give up Protection’, to opt out of the Protection arrangements and transfer to the 2015 Scheme.
-This is because it is possible that, if you do not receive promotional pay increases before retirement, the higher accrual rate in the 2015 Scheme could deliver a bigger pension than the 2008 Section.
+Members of the 2008 Section eligible for Protection are currently being given a one off option, known as ‘Option to Give Up Protection’, to opt out of the Protection arrangements and transfer to the 2015 Scheme.
+This is because it is possible that, if these members do not receive pay increases before retirement, the higher build up rate in the 2015 Scheme could deliver a bigger pension than the 2008 Section.

 Q12.
 When will members of the 2008 Section have to decide whether to opt out of the Protection arrangements?

 Click here to see a table summarising existing Scheme members’ position from 1 April 2015.